 Randomly inspect plants in production areas and near whitefly emigration areas.
 Weekly inspections will help you determine which life stage (egg, crawler, pupae or adult) is present.
 Often, only one to two life stages may be present.
 By knowing the predominant life stage you can better time pesticide applications to the most susceptible life stage.
 For example, you may want to target foliar sprays against the adult and immature whitefly nymphs.
 Eggs and pupae are tolerant to many insecticides.
-When a pest-infested plant is detected, it can be tagged to be used as an indicator plant.
-You can then track the development of the whiteflies
+When a pest-infested plant is detected, it can be tagged to be used as an indicator plant to track whitefly development.